AmpersandTarski/prototype-frontend/README.md

 Inside the dev container, use the dev-container configuration to serve the application: `ng serve -c dev-container`.

 This is needed because the dev-container needs a different proxy configuration; forwarding `/api` to `http://host.docker.internal:80` instead of `http://localhost:80`.

+To have a backend running at port 80 for the frontend to connect to, deploy an [Ampersand prototype application](https://github.com/AmpersandTarski/prototype).
+E.g. the [Project Administration application](https://github.com/Michiel-s/Project-administration).